limyewjin/llm-tutorial/README.md

 - [MCP Introduction & Docs](https://modelcontextprotocol.io/introduction) – Official documentation and protocol overview.
 - [Awesome MCP Clients](https://github.com/punkpeye/awesome-mcp-clients) – A curated list of tools and applications implementing MCP.
 - [MCP GitHub Repositories](https://github.com/modelcontextprotocol) – Official SDKs (Python, TypeScript, Java) and example implementations.

 ---

+## Short Note on Autotuned Prompting

+Even in [AI Prompt Engineering Is Dead](https://spectrum.ieee.org/prompt-engineering-is-dead), there is a quote at the end:
+> I think there are going to be prompt engineers for quite some time, and data scientists.
+> It’s not just asking questions of the LLM and making sure that the answer looks good.
+> But there’s a raft of things that prompt engineers really need to be able to do.

+Autotuning prompts are based on optimization techniques, but they lack human intuition about intent, user experience, and real-world applicability.
+LLMs are often deployed in scenarios where nuance, tone, and user expectations play a critical role—things that a human-crafted prompt can better align with.
+Autotuning techniques can help automate certain aspects of prompt generation, but human expertise in designing, refining, and adapting prompts remains critical—especially for complex, dynamic, and user-facing applications.

+---